 The Jones Act is designed to provide financial relief to workers who sustain illness or bodily injury resulting from negligence or the unseaworthiness of an operating vessel.
 Under this important piece of legislation, maritime workers can seek compensation for injury that was caused by the negligent actions of a vessel’s owner, operator or personnel.

 Settlements recovered in Jones Act claims can include monies for lost wages, medical care, mental and emotional anguish, pain and suffering and future loss of earnings.
 Unfortunately, insurance companies can – and will – use the complexity of the law and the specialized nature of the industry to delay or avoid paying benefits, underscoring the need for a competent maritime law attorney.

 Maritime injuries: protect your legal rights

-Your choice of legal counsel matters.
+Your choice of legal counsel matters, especially after suffering from a maritime injury.
 Virginia has dozens of maritime law attorneys advertising their services, but few with the dedication, prowess and reputation of Rutter Mills.
 Our legal team has intricate knowledge of the Jones Act, the Longshore & Harbor Workers’ Compensation Act, the Death on the High Seas Act and the Limitation of Liability Act.
 Don’t compromise your rights by foregoing legal representation.

 We know the tactics employed by insurance companies, who give little regard to the health and well-being of injured employees.
 Remember that the employer and insurance company have a vested interest in paying as few damages as possible, regardless of your expenses and the extent of your injuries.